Streamlining data monitoring with whylogs and MLflow

 Finally, MLflow has autologging integrations with all the commonly used ML frameworks, providing a straightforward method to logging performance metrics.

-However, the logging solutions native to these frameworks generally focus on model performance itself, such as its accuracy and loss, and do not adequately capture information about the context and environment in which your models operate.
+However, the logging solutions native to these frameworks generally focus on model performance itself, such as its precision, recall, and also hyperparameters used to reach those numbers, and do not adequately capture information about the context and environment in which your models operate.
 Figuring out why your models may be underperforming is a nigh impossible task if you don’t capture this context.

 Luckily, MLflow makes it easy to add integration with third party libraries, so that various additional metrics can be collected both during the training process and once the model is live.
 By integrating whylogs into the MLflow runtime, we can add data quality monitoring to the model pipeline. whylogs is an open source, lightweight, and high performance statistical data logging library that enables a fire-and-forget approach to logging data quality by profiling the data during training and as it flows through the model once it has been deployed.